uc-cdis/gen3.org/content/resources/user/access-data.md

 ### Querying Metadata Using the API
-* With the API in place, users can submit queries to find metadata information across the Gen3 commons.
-The API can be queried programmatically or through provided tools, like the submission portal.
+With the API in place, users can submit queries to find metadata information across the Gen3 commons.
+The API can be queried programmatically using, for example, the python 'requests' package, or through provided tools, like the submission portal.
+Further details on how to send queries to the API are documented [here](/resources/user/using-api).
 For more information, see [the following section in Using the API](/resources/user/using-api/#querying-and-downloading-metadata-using-the-api).